Gutzwiller-projected states for the $J_1$-$J_2$ Heisenberg model on the kagome lattice: achievements and pitfalls: Results

 Previous studies~\cite{suttner2014,gong2015,kolley2015,liao2017,tay2011,changlani2018,prelov2020,richter} [see Table~\ref{tab:J2c}] investigated the onset of magnetic order for $J_2>0$.
 Apart from one-loop pseudo-fermion functional renormalization group calculations~\cite{suttner2014} (which are expected to be significantly altered at high-loop orders where convergence is reached), all other methods obtained values ranging between $J_2/J_1 \approx 0.05$ and $\approx 0.20$.
 Our estimate of the transition point lies in this range, slightly smaller than DMRG calculations~\cite{gong2015,kolley2015} but larger than the tensor-network evaluation~\cite{liao2017}.
 We mention that in a previous work of ours~\cite{iqbal2015}, we used a simplified variational wave function to describe the magnetic phase [including only the fictitious magnetic field $h$ but not the fermionic hopping in Eq.~\eqref{eqn:mf-mag}], leading to a substantial shift of the magnetic transition to larger values of $J_2/J_1$ (or, in other words, enlarging the stability region of the spin liquid by reducing the variational manifold of the magnetic states).

-In order to have solid evidence for magnetic order, we compute the sublattice magnetization $m$, which is obtained from the expectation value of the spin-spin correlation at maximum distance (for two spins within the same sublattice):
+In order to have solid evidence for magnetic ordering, we compute the sublattice magnetization $m$, which is obtained from the expectation value of the spin-spin correlation at maximum distance (for two spins within the same sublattice):

 for the variational state $|\Psi_{\rm var}\rangle$.
 The magnetization displays a similar scaling as the $h$ parameter, thus confirming the extent of the spin-liquid regime, see Fig.~\ref{fig:fss}(b).
 The magnetization estimate in the thermodynamic limit is shown in Fig.~\ref{fig:QPD}.
 Here, we observe a relatively sharp jump in $m$ upon traversing the phase boundary, suggesting that the transition is not continuous.
 Since, a continuous transition between the U(1) Dirac spin liquid and the ${\bf q}=(0,0)$ state is, in principle, allowed~\cite{song2019}, we attempt to ascertain the order of the phase transition in our numerical simulations.
 For this purpose, we chart out the variational energy landscape as a function of the fictitious Zeeman field $h$: this is done by fixing the field $h$ to a grid of different values and optimizing only the remaining variational parameters to get the lowest energy.
 In Fig.~\ref{fig:landscapeAFM}, we show this energy landscape for different system sizes and for two values of $J_2/J_1$, one on either side of the transition.
 At $J_2/J_1=0.10$ (i.e., inside the spin-liquid regime), there are two minima: the lowest-energy one, extrapolating to $h=0$ in the thermodynamic limit, and another one at higher energy for finite field $h \approx 0.3$.
 A finite-size scaling of the energy difference between these minima shows that it remains finite in the thermodynamic limit.
 At $J_2/J_1=0.12$ (i.e., inside the magnetic regime), the two minima switch, the one at $h \approx 0.3$ corresponding now to the lowest energy.
+The energies for the two possible states (with small and large Zeeman fields) are shown in Fig.~\ref{fig:energy} as a function of $J_2/J_1$.
 Hence, our variational approach clearly indicates that, in the thermodynamic limit, the best-energy solution has a jump from $h=0$ to a finite value for $J_2/J_1=0.11(1)$, indicative of a first-order transition.
-Also, the typical hysteresis expected for first-order transitions is naturally provided by the form of the energy landscape, see Fig.~\ref{fig:energy}.